Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-2.md

 and allows Kazuul to crit against the targets on a natural roll of 15-20 (save ends).
 This is scarier than it might sound for someone used to 3.x!
 In Fourth Edition, criticals happen only on a natural 20.
-Only a handful of powers in the entire game increases that range.
+Only a handful of powers in the entire game increase that range.
 Word of Doom is the only one I can think of that widens it this much.

 **Vortex of Blades** (close burst 3 vs. Reflex; enemies only; encounter) does